pmunts/muntsos/README.md

 News
 ----

--   24 August 2022 -- Migrated Raspberry Pi 2, 3, 4 to Linux kernel
-    5.15.x.
-Migrating to 5.15.x has proved to be a grueling exercise, easily the most difficult kernel migration in the history of MuntsOS Embedded Linux.
-Linux kernel 5.15.x still doesn't work right on Raspberry Pi 1 boards, so they are still frozen at kernel 5.10.95 for the moment.

--   29 August 2022 -- Refreshed all toolchain packages, kernels, and
-    extensions.
-Toolchains for the BeagleBone and Raspberry Pi 2/3/4 have been built with Crosstool-NG release 1.25.0, providing GCC 10.3.0.
-GCC 10.3.0 causes problems for the now obsolete Raspberry Pi 1 so its toolchain was built with Crosstoo-NG release 1.24.0, providing GCC 8.3.0.
-The Raspberry Pi 1 kernel has now been advanced to 5.15.61, as with the Raspberry Pi 2/3/4.
-MuntsOS for the ARMv6 Raspberry Pi 1 is now in maintenance mode.
-I will keep supporting the Raspberry Pi 1 for as long as possible.

--   16 September 2022 -- Added a new toolchain package,
-    **`muntsos-common`**.
-It contains documentation files, example
-    programs, and some **`make`** include files.
-With this new package, it will no longer be necessary to clone the MuntsOS Embedded Linux source code repository for developing application programs.
-    Refreshed the virtual machine appliance
-    **`Debian11-MuntsOS-Dev.ova`**.
-Removed the cross-toolchain tarballs
-    from the repository.

--   10 December 2022 -- Refreshed the BeagleBone kernel (still 5.4.x).
-    Added TCP Blast extension package, for network performance testing.

 -   9 March 2023 -- [Alire](https://alire.ada.dev) crates for targeting
     MuntsOS Embedded Linux have been published.
 All you need to do prepare an Alire project for for a MuntsOS target is: